 5. Arm & Hammer Dog Toothbrush

-It’s an excellent way to train dogs to allow you to brush their teeth.
-It transitions them smoothly to develop trust in the process.
-It comes with toothpaste as well, making it a better bargain.
-Some dogs may have an adverse reaction to the toothpaste, so look for signs of stomach upset after use.
+The Arm & Hammer brush also comes with toothpaste, making it a better bargain.
+Some dogs may have an adverse reaction to the toothpaste, so look for signs of an upset stomach after use.

 6. FOMATE Double-sided Dog Toothbrush

-7. Mind Up Toothbrush
+7. Mind Up Toothbrush for Dogs

 It also comes with a brush that fits around your thumb and finger to introduce your pet to brushing slowly so they can familiarize themselves.
-It is very soft but textured so you can scrub while calming your pet.
+It is very soft but textured so that you can scrub while calming your pet.

-8. H&H Pets Dog Toothbrush
+8. H&H Pets Toothbrush

-9. Bodhi Dog Dog Toothbrushes
+9. Bodhi Dog Toothbrushes

-10. Virbac Dual Ended Toothbrush
+10. Virbac Dual Ended Toothbrush for Dogs

 Buyer’s Guide: How to Select the Best Toothbrush For Your Dog

-As your dog ages, just like us, their teeth will suffer from the effects of normal aging.
-However, if you have ever had a toothache or cavity, you know just how painful it can be.
+As your dog matures, just like us, their teeth will suffer from the effects of normal aging.
+However, if you have ever had a toothache or cavity, you know how painful it can be.
 There are signs that your dog may have issues, but if you aren’t paying attention, you may miss the silent cues.

 Signs of Potential Dental Problems in Dogs